+ETL (extract, transform, load) is one of the most important processes in data integration and business intelligence.
 Constructing efficient ETL data pipelines is a crucial part of an organization’s BI and analytics workflows.
 As with any other tool or technology, however, ETL practitioners need to refresh their skill set and keep aware of changes by attending ETL conferences and events.

 Date: July 22-23, 2020

-City: San Francisco, CA
+Location: San Francisco, CA